-We had time to train Physicians and Volunteers June 7, an hour before the EXPO.
+On June 7, we had time to train Physicians and Volunteers, an hour before the EXPO.
 Such a quick training is only possible with very simple interface and clear simple instructions.

 Tomsk Marathon had 18 people working with participants immediately, 2 Volunteer service managers and 3 Information Center desk men.